Hit the Ground Running

 6. Buy a book or download some of the many and language apps to start to learn Bahasa Indonesia.
 Bookstore such as Periplus or Kinokunia bookstores in Plaza Indonesia have a selection and this will allow you to start familiarizing yourself with the sound of the national language.
 Learning Bahasa Indonesia will greatly ease communication challenges during your stay.
 AWA's Indonesian Words and Phrases addresses the specific language needs of expats.
 You can listen to many basic phrases on our learning Bahasa Indonesia page.

-7. Consider a visit to the American Women's Association (Tel.
-(62-21) 7279-5256) to purchase vital reference books they publish specifically for expatriates.
-Recommended purchase: Introducing Indonesia, A Guide for Expatriates The AWA's publications are written by expats for expats and contain a wealth of information that is vital to the newcomer.
-You'll soon discover why 'seasoned Jakarta expats' consider these books their 'bibles.'
+7. Consider a visit to the ANZA to purchase vital reference books they publish specifically for expatriates.
+The AWA publications are written by expats for expats and contain a wealth of information that is vital to the newcomer.
+Though they haven't been updated recently, these books as still handy references.

 8. Meet with your employer to determine what help they can give you in setting up your new household in Indonesia.
 Don't assume that the company staff are there full time to help you - find out for sure how much hands-on support you'll have from the company.
 Many car rental companies also have car and driver available on a daily, weekly or monthly basis at quite competitive rates.

-For example, will the office provide a temporary car and driver for the first month until you get one of your own?
+For example, will the office provide a temporary car and driver for the first month until you purchase your own or will you be provided with a full time drive and vehicle?
 Having a car and a driver that knows his way around town will certainly help you Hit the Ground Running!
-If not, you may consider using a use a Silver Bird Executive Taxi (Tel.
-794-1234 or 798-1234) on a daily basis as their drivers are very familiar with the destinations around town favored by expats.
+If not, you may consider using a use a Silver Bird Executive Taxi on a daily basis as their drivers are very familiar with the destinations around town favored by expats.
 Request a driver who speaks English.
 You may also want to consider Grab.

 9. If you are concerned about your pet's care and health during your stay in Indonesia, visit a full-service pet store and talk to the professionals about how best to transport your pet to Indonesia and any special considerations to ensure your pet's health during your stay.
 You may want to discuss with your employer not only the importing of a pet but also the exporting upon completion of your posting, as this can turn out to be quite costly.
 Because of the presence of rabies in Indonesia exporting an animal to other countries can require long quarantine times and extensive vaccinations.